holepunchto/hypershell/README.md

 # hypershell

-Peer-to-peer alternative to OpenSSH and SCP.
+Peer-to-peer shells, alternative to OpenSSH and SCP.

 ## Install
 ```